trubadur-app/trubadur/README.md

 ### Mobile support

-If you want to view your application content in your browser on a mobile or tablet device, you can use the "Browser view" which is explained above and open the [url](https://storage.googleapis.com/trubadur-app-read-only/index.html) on your mobile/tablet device.
+If you want to view your application content in your browser on a mobile or tablet device you can use the [Browser view](https://github.com/trubadur-app/trubadur#browser-view), which is explained above, and open the [url](https://storage.googleapis.com/trubadur-app-read-only/index.html) on your mobile/tablet device.
 This means, however, that you need to transfer your `trubadur-read-only-data-copy.json` file to your other device in order to load it in that device's browser.
 This can be done, for instance, by putting the `trubadur-read-only-data-copy.json` file in an Online Storage, such as Dropbox or Google Drive, and synchronize that storage to your other device.

 In the settings view of the Trubadur dekstop application you can select a different path for the `trubadur-read-only-data-copy.json` file, other than the default path `data/trubadur-read-only-data-copy.json`, if you want the read-only data file to be saved elsewhere on your computer everytime the Trubadur application is closed.
 The settings view can be opened by pressing the "cog" icon in your Trubadur desktop application.

 ![Settings cog icon](https://github.com/trubadur-app/trubadur/blob/master/images/cog.png)

-Under "File path for read-only data copy" you can then select a different path for your `trubadur-read-only-data-copy.json` file.
+Under "File path for read-only data copy", you can then select a different path that will be used when the application saves your `trubadur-read-only-data-copy.json` file.

 ## Report a bug